Evaluation methodology of MSU Video Super Resolution Benchmark 2021

 successful participants are used to predict the ranking using the Bradley-Terry model.

-Computational complexity of models
+The computational complexity of models

 We tested each model using NVIDIA Titan RTX and measured runtime on the same test sequence: